cerb/cerb.github.io/pricing/cloud.md

   - /try/
 jumbotron:
   title: Pricing for Cerb Cloud subscriptions
-  tagline: A fully managed Cerb environment in an ideal environment
+  tagline: Deploy a fully managed copy of Cerb in a fast, secure, and highly available environment
 keywords: pricing price cost subscription
 ---